 What happens during the first session?

-> This article discusses what happens during your first consultation with a Quirky Kid Psychologists; what to expect and the steps the follow after your first visit.
+This article discusses what happens during your first consultation with a Quirky Kid Psychologist; what to expect and the steps that follow after your first visit.

-> All initial sessions are parent only consultations and last for 50 minutes.
-This is a very important step towards clearly understanding your concerns and formulating a case plan for your child.
+All initial sessions are parent-only consultations and last for 50 minutes.
+This is an important step towards clearly understanding your concerns and formulating a case plan for your child.
 Please bring a pen and paper as you may need to take some notes.

-> Initially, you will be invited to complete a detailed intake form, read and sign a consent form and agree with the terms and conditions of service.
+Initially, you will be invited to complete a detailed intake form, read and sign a consent form and agree with our service's Terms and Conditions.

-> Soon after, your psychologist will invite you into the consulting space where answers to questions relating to your child's history and current presentation; your family's history; and what you would like to achieve by starting psychological intervention or completing an assessment will be answered.
+Soon after, your psychologist will invite you into the consulting space, where questions will be answered relating to your child's history and current presentation, your family history, and what you would like to achieve by starting psychological intervention or completing an assessment.

-> By the end of your first session you will likely have:
+By the end of your first session you will likely have:

 - Provided useful background information;